marsh anemone

 No, both plants are hardy and do not need extra care during the cold months.

-Marsh anemone
+marsh anemone

-Wood tuynia cordata effect
+Wood tuynia cordata benefits

 Wood tuynia cordata hardy